One Assassination Under God Tour: Box office and reception

 The band appeared at the Arizona Bike Week Festival at WestWorld in Scottsdale on April 5.
-Their appearance was announced just three weeks before the concert took place, after Five Finger Death Punch withdrew "due to a family matter".
-The festival's organizer's abandoned their no refunds policy as a result, and provided ticket holders with instructions on how to obtain a full refund.
-Arizona Bike Week producer Lisa Cyr said: "We haven't had a ton of requests.
+Their appearance was announced just three weeks before the festival took place, after Five Finger Death Punch withdrew "due to a family matter".
+The festival's organizer abandoned their no refunds policy as a result, and provided ticket holders with instructions on how to obtain a full refund.
+The festival's producer said: "We haven't had a ton of requests.
 A few people, but a lot of people are just as excited about Marilyn Manson."